 Chris Kingsbury's Research Profile

-I'm experienced with multiple non-standard diffraction techniques - with variable pressure and temperature, and through chemical change.
-I'm interested in the immense insight that can be gained through analysis of this data in a more rational way - the crystallographic identification of the solid state can yield so much important information, yet is often underutilised as an investigative technique, and relegated to a structure confirmation tool.
+I'm experienced with multiple non-standard diffraction techniques - structure determination with variable pressure and temperature, and through chemical change.
+I'm interested in the immense insight that can be gained through analysis of this data - the crystallographic identification of the solid state can yield so much important information, yet is often relegated to a structure confirmation tool.

-Automation and technology are a fundamental part of how chemistry is changing and I'm adapting to the computational revolution by developing tools which can help researchers to interpret and visualise their data.
 The continued development of computational methods related to normal-coordinate structural decomposition (NSD), initally developed by John Shelnutt, allows for grouping of porphyrin macrocycles by class, based on molecular shape.
 Designing systems which adopt highly distorted shapes is essential to promoting interesting photophysical properties.
 My research has found that porphyrins are biased towards only a few distortion modes, and these are predictably accessed via simple substitution patterns.
 The NSD routine is able to be run on your own samples in .pdb format, at NSD Link.
-I'm always looking for collaborators and feedback, so If you're using this tool, let me know!

 SCSD is the next stage of this development - able to analyse databases of any near-symmetry molecule.
 Publication is in preparation, source is available on request.

 The Mondrian visualisation tool is a new interpretation of molecular symmetry as a visual device, to better communicate molecular motion in an engaging way.
 This is part of the NSD and SCSD methods for crystallographic analysis, able to demonstrate information and inspire intrigue around shape and symmetry.